JingOS-team/JingOS-translations/README.md

 4 step:
 cd [The directory you created] Modify the .po file

-In the po file, “msgid“ represents the original string name before translation,the “msgid“ default is English,
+In the po file, “msgid“ represents the original string name before translation, the “msgid“ default is English,
 and “msgstr” represents the local language you need to translate to
 ```